-French priests and laymen leave all behind to be slaughtered on the edge of nowhere
+French priests and laity leave hearth and home to be slaughtered on the edge of nowhere

-Deep in the dense, dark, and endless forests of Iroquois nation, Jean de Brébeuf, bound tightly to a post, slowly stretched his neck, tilted his head up toward the dense canopy high above, and prayed.
+Deep in the dense and endless forests of Iroquois nation, Jean de Brébeuf, bound tightly to a post, slowly stretched his neck and head toward the canopy high above, and prayed.
 An Iroquois war party had attacked his Huron mission the day before.
-He had a chance to escape.
-He chose to stay.
+He had a chance to escape but he chose to stay.
 The baptized and neophytes looked to him, needed him, and were captured with him.
 Saint Jean had long before witnessed, and chronicled, the Iroquois’ depraved treatment of their Indian enemies.
-Now he was the captive.
-Now he would be the victim.
+Now he was the captive and now he would be the victim.
 The painted braves prepared their instruments of torture and the ritual butchery commenced.
-The Iroquis peeled his lips from his face.
-They cut off his nose and ears.
+The Iroquis peeled Jean’s lips from his face and cut off his nose and ears.
 Saint Jean was as silent as a rock.
 They poured boiling water over his head in a mock baptism and pressed hatchets, glowing red hot, against his open wounds.
 A hard blow to the face split his jaw in two.
-This was pain beyond pain.
-This was a living holocaust.
-When the saint tried to encourage his fellow captives with holy words, they cut out his tongue.
-Near the end, the Indians cut out his heart and ate it.
+This was pain beyond pain, a living holocaust.
+When the saint tried to encourage his fellow captives with holy words, the Indians cut out his tongue.
+Near the end, they cut out his heart and ate it.
 Raw.
-They drank his fresh warm blood.
-They wanted this lion’s blood to run with their own.
-Eye witnesses to Saint Jean’s torture and death, alongside that of Fr.
+Then they drank his warm blood.
+They wanted the blood of this lion to course in their own veins.
+Eye witnesses to Saint Jean’s torture and death, which took place alongside that of Fr.
 Gabriel Lalemant, escaped captivity and gave detailed accounts of what they had seen.
-Fellow Jesuits recovered their bodies days later and verified their wounds.
+Fellow Jesuits recovered the two bodies days later and verified their wounds.
 Brébeuf’s skull was placed in a reliquary in a convent in Quebec City.
 It is still there today.

 A heroic death is not the fruit of a lukewarm life.
-Saint Jean was prepared for his gruesome martyrdom by many years of trying to breath inside of smoke-filled cabins, of swarms of mosquitoes biting him all night long, of cold nights, of eating disgusting food without complaint, of trekking rugged terrain while poorly shod.
+Saint Jean was prepared for his gruesome martyrdom by many years of struggling to breathe inside of smoke-filled cabins, by suffering the bites of swarms of mosquitoes all night long, by shivering through cold nights, by eating disgusting food without complaint, and by trekking rugged terrain while poorly shod.
 Once, he fell on the ice and broke his collarbone, making it impossible for him to navigate jagged terrain upright.
 He crawled thirty-six miles on his hands and knees back to his mission.
 Saint Jean prepared himself for death through disciplined prayer and meditation.
 He prepared himself out of a profound acceptance of God’s will.
 Our faith teaches that grace builds on nature.
 This just means that a plant grows in the ground.
 Bad soil; sick plant.
 Rich soil; healthy plant.
-The seed of faith planted in St. Jean by his parents and priests fell into rich, black, human soil.
+The seed of faith planted in Saint Jean by his parents and priests was dropped into rich, black, human soil.
 God’s grace grew in him.
 God’s grace thrived in him.
 God’s grace never died in him.
-And that same powerful grace comes to us today through the intercession of this mighty man.
+And that same powerful grace comes to us today through the intercession of this mighty oak of a man.

-Saint Isaac Jogues came as near to martyrdom as any man who survived to tell about it.
+Saint Isaac Jogues came as near to martyrdom as any man who ever lived to tell about it.
 Jogues was a professor in France who crossed the ocean to work among the Huron.
 For six years he labored as far west as Lake Superior, one of the first French men to see that lake of lakes.
-He was kidnapped by Mohawks in 1642 and held captive for thirteen months, during which time he witnessed, and suffered from, an orgy of barbarity similar to that later suffered by Brébeuf: torture by fire, removal of fingernails, gnawing away of fingers, whippings with thorn bush branches, cuttings, etc… Jogues’ lay companion René Goupil, a trained medic, was tomahawked to death for making the sign of the cross on the forehead of an Indian baby.
-Incredibly, just when Jogues was about to be burned alive he was rescued by Dutch traders from present day Albany, New York.
+He was kidnapped by Mohawks in 1642 and held captive for thirteen months, during which time he witnessed, and suffered from, an orgy of barbarity similar to that later suffered by Brébeuf: torture by fire, removal of fingernails, gnawing away of fingers, whippings with thorn bush branches, cuttings, etc. Jogues’ companion, Jesuit lay brother René Goupil, a trained medic, was tomahawked to death for making the sign of the cross on the forehead of a Mohawk boy.
+Incredibly, just when Jogues was about to be burned alive he was rescued by Dutch traders from present-day Albany, New York.
 Jogues returned to France half a man; skeletal, lame, and with stumps where some fingers had been chewed down to their knuckles.
 On home soil again, he went to the local Jesuit house, where the porter assumed he was an indigent beggar.

-Jogues specifically requested to return to Canada, and crossed the Atlantic one more time in 1644.
+Jogues specifically requested to return to Canada, and crossed the Atlantic one last time in 1644.
 He was assigned to Montreal, where he crossed paths with Jean de Brébeuf, who thought Jogues was a living saint.
 When Jogues asked permission from his superiors to again evangelize among the Mohawks, he told a friend “Ibo, sed non redibo.”
 “I will go, but I will not return.”
 He was a prophet.
-He and layman Jean Lalande were captured and tomahawked to death on October 18, 1646, the first Jesuits to be martyred in New France.
+He and layman Jean Lalande were captured and tomahawked to death on October 18, 1646.
 Their severed heads were placed as trophies on Indian pikes.
 The North American martyrs were canonized in 1930.